Unemployment Insurance for Individuals Affected by the Coronavirus Disease 2019 (COVID-19)

 Worker may be eligible for UI if worker was full-time and hours reduced due to COVID19.
 Report earnings which will then determine how much or if the worker is eligible for unemployment benefits.
 DWS has provided a helpful FAQ for COVID-19 and Unemployment Insurance Questions for Employees.

 PUA: The PUA application is now available.
 The application is only available online and must be completed fully prior to submission.
+However, since this benefit is only available to people who do not qualify for regular UI benefits, you must apply for regular benefits and be denied before you can complete the PUA applications.

 To ensure that workers affected by COVID-19 have access to wage replacement programs, Executive Order NO. 01-20, issued by the governor, directed the Vermont Department of Labor to enact certain guidelines to help extend unemployment insurance (UI) to more Vermonters.
 The new provisions found in the Administrative Memo No. 1: Expanding Unemployment Insurance Benefits in Response to COVID-19 include: